Raghavan-04/2-Stage_CMOS_OpAmps/README.md

 This project focuses on the comparative analysis, transistor sizing, and simulation verification of a Single-Stage Operational Amplifier and a Two-Stage Miller-Compensated Operational Amplifier[cite: 1].
 Both topologies were designed to meet target specifications using manual sizing workflows and validated inside Cadence Virtuoso using the Spectre simulation platform[cite: 1].

 ### 🏗️ Op-Amp Architectural Block Diagram
-A typical internal multi-stage structure of an operational amplifier consists of an input differential stage, intermediate gain stage, level shifter, and an output buffer stage[cite: 1].
+A typical internal multi-stage structure of an operational amplifier consists of an input differential stage, intermediate gain stage, level shifter, and an output buffer stage.

 <p align="center">
   <img src="block_diagram.png" width="85%" alt="Op-Amp Block Diagram" />